elasticio/api-docs/source/includes/_workspaces.md

 Parameter       | Required | Description
 --------------- | -------- | -----------
-type            | yes      | A value should be "workspace" attributes.name | yes      | Name of the Workspace relationships.contract.data.id | yes | An Id of the contract
+type            | yes      | Allowed value: "workspace" attributes.name | yes      | Name of the Workspace
+relationships.contract.data.id | yes | An Id of the contract
 relationships.contract.data.type | yes | A value must be "contract"